Richtbiscuitcoder/pokemon-search-app/README.md

 Pokemon search app from FreeCodeCamps challenge

-Using a fetch request to pull JSON from pokeAPI.com to display seelected pokemon and their stats.
+Using a fetch request to pull JSON from pokeAPI.com to display selected pokemon and their stats.